 Audit services include services performed by KPMG LLP to comply with generally accepted auditing standards related to the audit of the Company's consolidated financial statements and review of interim consolidated financial statements.
-The audit fees shown above for the 2014 and 2015 fiscal years were incurred principally for services rendered in connection with the audits of the Company's consolidated financial statements and for work relating to the PCS subsidiary, and included the audits of the Company's internal control over financial reporting and limited quarterly review services.
+The audit fees shown above for the 2015 and 2016 fiscal years were incurred principally for services rendered in connection with the audits of the Company's consolidated financial statements and for work relating to the PCS subsidiary, and included the audits of the Company's internal control over financial reporting and limited quarterly review services.
+The audit fees shown above for 2016 also include nonrecurring transaction-related fees relating to the audit work performed in connection with the Company's the nTelos acquisition.